IBM-Cloud/terraform-provider-ibm/website/docs/r/is_dedicated_host.html.markdown

 - `created_at`-  (String) The date and time that the dedicated host was created.
 - `crn`-  (String) The CRN for this dedicated host.

-- `disks` - (String) Collection of the dedicated host's disks.
+- `disks` - (List) Collection of the dedicated host's disks.
 Nested `disks` blocks have the following structure:

   Nested scheme for `disks`:
   - `available` - (String) The remaining space left for instance placement in GB (gigabytes).
   - `created_at` - (String) The date and time that the disk was created.
   - `href` - (String) The URL for this disk.
   - `id` - (String) The unique identifier for this disk.
-  - `instance_disks` - (String) Instance disks that are on this dedicated host disk.
+  - `instance_disks` - (List) Instance disks that are on this dedicated host disk.
 Nested `instance_disks` blocks have the following structure:

     Nested scheme for `instance_disks`:
-    - `deleted` - (String) If present, this property indicates the referenced resource has been deleted and providessome supplementary information.
+    - `deleted` - (List) If present, this property indicates the referenced resource has been deleted and providessome supplementary information.
 Nested `deleted` blocks have the following structure:

        Nested scheme for `deleted`:
        - `more_info` - (String) Link to documentation about deleted resources.